π΅πͺ Peru

 Plaza Mayor

-The main square is surrounded by beautiful colonial buildings, including the Government Palace.
+The main square, surrounded by colonial buildings, including the Government Palace.

 Larco Museum

-This museum houses an extensive collection of pre-Columbian art and artifacts, showcasing Peru’s rich history.
+A museum with a large collection of pre-Columbian art and artifacts, showcasing Peru’s rich past.

 Huaca Pucllana

-Lima is a city where the past meets the present, offering a rich tapestry of experiencesβfrom its historical landmarks to its bustling culinary scene, making it a vibrant capital for both locals and visitors alike.
+Lima blends the past with the present, offering a mix of experiencesβfrom its historic sites to its lively culinary scene, making it a lively capital for both locals and visitors.

 π Official Sources